Chloë Grace Moretz: 2004–2016: Early roles and breakthrough

 Moretz's first acting role was as Violet in two episodes of the CBS series The Guardian, and her first film role was as Molly in Heart of the Beholder.
 It was not until her second big-screen acting role, in the 2005 remake of The Amityville Horror, that she earned greater recognition, receiving a Young Artist Award nomination.
 After Amityville, Moretz received several guest-starring roles on TV, as well as a small role in Big Momma's House 2.
 Her recurring TV characters include Kiki George in Dirty Sexy Money and Sherri Maltby in Desperate Housewives.
-Moretz also voiced the U.S. version of the animated character Darby in My Friends Tigger & Pooh.
+Moretz also voiced the American version of the animated character Darby in My Friends Tigger & Pooh.
 Moretz also co-starred as Cammie, an abused child, in The Poker House.

 In 2008, Moretz appeared in the Disney animated film Bolt as a younger version of Miley Cyrus' character.
 In 2010, Moretz appeared as Hit-Girl in director Matthew Vaughn's action film Kick-Ass, based on the comic book series of the same name by Mark Millar and John Romita Jr. Moretz trained with Jackie Chan's stunt crew for three months prior to filming and did most of her own stunts while filming on location.
 Because of her youth, there was controversy about her role in the violent film.
 She received critical acclaim for her performance.
 Roger Ebert gave the film only one star, but wrote about Moretz: "Say what you will about her character, but Chloë Grace Moretz has presence and appeal."
 That same year, she played Abby, a 12-year-old vampire, in Let Me In (2010), the UK/US remake of the Swedish film Let the Right One In.

 Moretz played Ann Sliger in the 2011 crime thriller Texas Killing Fields.
 That same year, she played Isabelle in Martin Scorsese's Hugo, a 3D film adaptation of The Invention of Hugo Cabret, which was nominated for eleven Oscars.
 Moretz starred in Hick, an adaptation of the novel by Andrea Portes.
 She appeared in the 2012 Tim Burton film Dark Shadows, a remake of the soap opera, playing the role of Carolyn Stoddard, a rebellious teenage daughter.